wurbanski/contrail-infra-doc/source/rfc/metrics.rst

       buildset.<pipeline>.<project-name>.<job-name>.<gerrit-change-id>.<gerrit-patchset>.<resource>

     for the check, gate and experimental pipelines.
-For the other pipelines a timestamp of the start of the jobs should be used instead of gerrit-change-id and gerrit-patchset:
+For the other pipelines the git branch and a timestamp of the start of the jobs should be used instead of gerrit-change-id and gerrit-patchset:

-      buildset.<pipeline>.<project-name>.<job-name>.<job-start-timestamp>.<resource>
+      buildset.<pipeline>.<project-name>.<job-name>.<branch>.<job-start-timestamp>.<resource>

     e.g.